-Independent Study in Sociology allows the student to pursue an advanced, in-depth study of a topic in sociology not offered in the regular curriculum, under the tutelage of a department faculty member.
+This course allows the student to pursue an advanced, in-depth study of a topic in sociology not offered in the regular curriculum, under the tutelage of a department faculty member.
 An independent-study contract must be negotiated with the instructor and filed before registering for this course.